jarvisteach/appJar/docs/mkdocs/docs/simpleAppJar.md

     When adding, the `value` should contain a list of items to display in the listbox.
     When setting, the `value` should contain the item(s) to select.
     Listboxes can receive a `change` parameter.
-    Listboxes can receive `drop` data.
+    Listboxes can receive a `drop` parameter, allowing them to receive drop events.

 | Parameter | Data type | Default | Description |
 | --------- | --------- | ------- | ------------|